 - Chapter VI Paragraph 5

-The Korean NCP excluded KEXIM from the planned mediation process by concluding that the Guidelines are not applicable to KEXIM as the Bank is participating in the project as an Official Development Assistance (ODA) agency.
-The NCP referred to its own decision in the Jalaur Dam case in 2018 and explained that there is no precedent where any NCP found the Guidelines applicable to an ODA project.
+The Korean NCP excluded KEXIM from the planned mediation process by concluding that the Guidelines are not applicable to KEXIM as the export credit agency is participating in the project as an Official Development Assistance (ODA) agency.
+The NCP referred to its own decision in the Jalaur Dam case in 2018 and explained that there is no precedent where an NCP found the Guidelines applicable to an ODA project.

 - South Korean Civil Society Task Force Team vs. KEXIM